trevor-mahubhana/data-cleaning-and-preprocessing-using-python-libraries/customer-on-promotion/README.md

 ![alt text](image.png)

-Customer Data Filtering for Call Desk Outreach
+## Customer Data Filtering for Call Desk Outreach
-Project Description
+### Project Description
-Utilized Pandas and NumPy to filter and extract relevant customer data, including address, phone number, email, product name and more, while respecting customer preferences regarding contact.
+- Utilized Pandas and NumPy to filter and extract relevant customer data, including address, phone number, email, product name and more, while respecting customer preferences regarding contact.
 The goal was to identify and submit contact details of eligible customers to the call desk for targeted outreach.
 Demonstrated expertise in data manipulation, filtering, and analysis using Python's popular data science libraries.

-Dataset Description
+### Dataset Description
-The dataset contains details which I had made on my own just to try to build my skills on data cleaning and preprocessing using pandas, a python library.
+- The dataset contains details which I had made on my own just to try to build my skills on data cleaning and preprocessing using pandas, a python library.
 I had created one file which is in comma-separated-values (csv) format, stored in the raw data folder.

-Solution Description
+### Solution Description
-Check out the details of the lucky customers who will be called by the Call Desk, stored in the solution folder.
+- Check out the details of the lucky customers who will be called by the Call Desk, stored in the solution folder.

-Solution Files
+### Solution Files
-The solution files are in 2 different formats:
+ - The solution files are in 2 different formats:

 - Comma-separated values (csv) format
 - Excel (xlsx) format

-Columns Explained:
+### Columns Explained
 1. Customerid: it refers to the customerid id
 2. First name: first name of the customer
 3. Last name: last name of the customer